Adapting to Support & Grow A Flourishing Arts Community

 One goal of the Metuchen Arts Council is improving the networking

 between local arts organizations and promoting local artists themselves.
 Our area is home to a wealth of artistic talent, providing asource of strength that brings more and more vibrancy to our community.
 This renewed focus also allows the Chamber to adapt its efforts more towards supporting the creative professionals who are such an important aspect of Metuchen’s economic success.

 Many, if not most, of the activities that comprised the Junebug and METFEST events will continue in different formats and as stand-alone events.
 For more information about the many wonderful events and initiatives being planned for

 Tyreen Reuter, Executive Director of the Metuchen Area Chamber of Commerce

 10th Anniversary Book for Sale

-We've compiled a beautiful 90-page, full-color Art Book brimming with the memories and color and fun of the past ten years of the Artfest!
-The book contains gorgeous photos by five professional photographers who, for ten years and 40 nights of Junebug, have documented the event, along with comments provided by artists and musicians, participants, visitors, and volunteers.
+A beautiful 90-page, full-color art book, brimming with memories, and ten years of fun!
+It features gorgeous photos by five professional photographers who, for 40 nights of Junebug, have documented the event, with commentary by artists and musicians, participants, visitors, and volunteers.